Phantomical/AsyncTextureLoad/README.md

 compress them to DXT1/DXT5.
 See this repo for an example of how to do this:
 <https://github.com/aras-p/UnityGPUTexCompression>.

-I am unconvinced that this is worth it.
+I am unconvinced that gpu compression is worth the effort.
 Better to just get people to use asset bundles where it matters.

 ## Loading DDS Textures
 Unity doesn't provide a good way to load large DDS textures efficiently.
 The